-From Stuck to Sovereign: Escaping the Systems of Oppression That Keep Our Energy Stuck, Sick, Sad or Small
+From Suffering to Sovereign: Escaping the Systems of Oppression That Keep Our Energy Stuck, Sick, Sad or Small

 "Radical simply means ‘grasping things at the root.’"